 After finishing they will stand around; talk and gravitate back to their cars.

-Everybody is invited to join Queens Domain parkrun.
+Anybody who has participated in parkrun elsewhere is invited to join Queens Domain parkrun.
 The parkrun operates the same as any other parkrun.
-Listen to the pre-race talk; join in the runners.
+If you bring a barcode you will see your time up in the clouds a few hours later.
+Just listen to the pre-race talk; join in the runners.
 You can walk if you choose.
 You can walk with your dog.
 You can push a pram.
 If you do not have a barcode you can still participate.

 If you are a tourist you are very welcome to watch, take photos or participate.
 Without a barcode you can run, walk and chat with others.
 You will not receive an official time.